 The SF90 Stradale has a 90 degree V8 turbo engine capable of delivering 780 cv, the highest power output of any 8-cylinder in Ferrari history.
 The remaining 220 cv is delivered by three electric motors, one located between the engine and the new 8-speed dual-clutch transmission on the rear axle, and two on the front axle.
 This sophisticated system does not, however, make for a more complicated driving experience.
 Quite the opposite, in fact: the driver simply has to select one of the four power unit modes, and then just concentrate on driving.
-The sophisticated control logic takes care of the rest, managing the flow of power between the V8, the electric motors and the batteries.
+The sophisticated control logic takes care of the rest, managing the flow of power between the V8, the electric motors, and the batteries.

 The SF90 Stradale is equipped with three electric motors capable of generating a total of 220 cv (162 kW).
-A high-performance Li-ion battery provides power to all three motors and guarantees a 25-kilometre range in all-electric eDrive mode, using just the front axle.
+A high-performance Li-ion battery provides power to all three motors and guarantees a 25-kilometer range in all-electric eDrive mode, using just the front axle.
 When the internal combustion engine is turned off, the two independent front motors deliver a maximum speed of 135 km/h with a longitudinal acceleration of ≤ 0.4 g.
-The reverse can only be used in eDrive mode which means the car can be manoeuvred at low speeds without using the V8.
-This mode is ideal for city-centre driving or any other situation in which the driver wishes to eliminate the sound of the Ferrari V8.
+The reverse can only be used in eDrive mode which means the car can be maneuvered at low speeds without using the V8.
+This mode is ideal for city-center driving or any other situation in which the driver wishes to eliminate the sound of the Ferrari V8.

-This is the default setting when the car is turned on, in which the power flows are managed to optimise the overall efficiency of the system.
+This is the default setting when the car is turned on, in which the power flows are managed to optimize the overall efficiency of the system.
 The control logic autonomously decides whether to keep the internal combustion engine running or turn it off.
 If it is on, the internal combustion engine can run at maximum power thus guaranteeing powerful performance whenever the driver requires.

 The exceptional work done to boost the power unit’s power would have all been in vain without in-depth dynamics research and the development of a whole series of solutions to boost the SF90 Stradale’s lap times, whilst simultaneously guaranteeing that drivers of all kinds could make full use of the car’s potential and have fun behind the wheel.

 The new hybrid architecture required extensive and lengthy integration work on the car’s many different control logic.
-The three areas concerned are the high-voltage system controls (battery, RAC-e, MGUK, inverter), engine and gearbox control and vehicle dynamics controls (traction, braking, Torque Vectoring).
+The three areas concerned are the high-voltage system controls (battery, RAC-e, MGUK, inverter), engine and gearbox control, and vehicle dynamics controls (traction, braking, Torque Vectoring).

 Integrating these areas with the existing vehicle control logics led to the development of the new eSSC (electronic Side Slip Control) vehicle control system.
 The eSSC introduces three innovative dynamic regulation and distribution strategies for engine torque to all four wheels: